Fire lookout tower: Steel towers

-Aermotors

 The Aermotor Company, originally of Chicago, Illinois, was the first and lead manufacturer of steel fire towers from the 1910s to the mid-1920s.
 These towers have very small cabs, as the towers are based on Aermotor windmill towers.
 These towers are often found in the U.S. Midwest and South, but a few are in the mountainous West.
 In the northeast, all of the towers in the Adirondack Mountains and most in the Catskills were Aermotor towers erected between 1916 and 1921.

 The typical cab of an Aermoter had a 7 by 7 ft cab with a fire locating device mounted in the center.
 Access was by way of a trap door in the floor.